MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/test-end-to-end.md

 | Development Costs      | 1200                                          |

 1. Select **Save**.
-   After the save operation completes, the dashboard displays, a flow is runs and calculates the ROI potential and complexity score, based on the information provided.
+   After the save operation completes, the dashboard displays a list of flow runs and then calculates the ROI potential and complexity score, based on the information provided.

 1. Select the **Refresh** button within the app until the ROI and score show up.
 These should show up in a few seconds.

-1. Now, select the project record for approval then select the Submit Project button.
+1. Now, select the project record for approval, and then select the **Submit Project** button.

 Now that the request has been submitted, it can be approved or rejected by the business owner, or if none was provided, the fallback approver is used.

-If this is the first time an approval is being used within this environment, it will take around 5 minutes for the approval solutions to initialized.
-This is only a onetime event and you can avoid if by following the steps laid out in the setup steps.
+If this is the first time an approval is being used within this environment, it will take around 5 minutes for the approval solutions to initialize.
+This is only a onetime event and you can avoid it by following the steps laid out in the setup steps.

 ### Approve automation project request (approver)

 1. Sign in as an approver in the main environment.
-1. Open the approval from either of the following locations.
+1. Open the approval from one of the following locations.

     - Microsoft Teams (preferred)
     - Power Automate actions tab